oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ### Starting the Oasis Node

 ::: danger WARNING
-In a previous version of docs we asked you to open `-p 42261:42261` port.
+In a previous version of docs, we asked you to open port `42261` on a running docker container.
+In some configurations we noticed that this port was being exposed to the outside world.
 This is no longer needed and should be removed immediately.
 Keeping that port open was a temporary measure and is unsafe generally.
 Please close that port to the public and do not bind to it in any way.
 :::

 You can start the server by running the command below.
 Please note, the node is